Psychology - Experimental (PhD)

 2. Enrolling in DOCT 600 Doctoral Candidacy.

-Master of Science in Experimental Psychology
+Master of Science in Psychological Science

-Students are required to earn a Master of Science in Experimental Psychology.
+Students are required to earn a Master of Science in Psychological Science.
 To earn the MS degree, with an approval of the student’s mentor, the student will prepare a portfolio of written work featuring research efforts and training primarily undertaken as a graduate student in the program at the University of Louisville.
 The portfolio should demonstrate scope and quality of research commensurate with the degree.
 The portfolio is typically completed in or after the summer of the second year and must be approved by the student’s Master’s Portfolio Committee.

 After approval of the MS portfolio and completion of 45 credit hours of graduate study, including the Statistics and Program Core, the student is awarded the Master of Science degree.